spiceai/ClickBench/spiceai-cayenne/README.md

 The `run.sh` script performs the following:

-1. **Installs Spice.ai** - Downloads and installs the latest Spice CLI
+1. **Installs Spice.ai OSS** - Downloads and installs the latest Spice CLI
 2. **Downloads Dataset** - Fetches the ClickBench hits.parquet file (~14.5 GB, 100M rows)
 3. **Loads Data** - Configures Spice to accelerate the dataset using the Cayenne engine
 4. **Runs Queries** - Executes all 43 ClickBench queries with: